Demographics of Minnesota: Native American tribes

+What is now Minnesota has been historically inhabited at various times by the following tribes: the Chippewa (Ojibwe), the Sioux, the Iowa, the Otoe, the Arapaho, the Cheyenne, the Foxes, the Missouri, the Sauk, the Omaha, the Ponca and the Ho-Chunk (this last tribe from 1848 to 1863).
+Today the largest Native American peoples in Minnesota are the Chippewa and the Sioux, as shown by the map.

 Immigration

 Immigration to Minnesota was fueled by the efforts of railroad companies and civic boosters who published books explaining Minnesota's virtues.
 New Minnesotans also sent letters back to the "old country" explaining the new hope and prosperity they had found in Minnesota.
 The first major wave of immigrants, in the 1850s through 1870s, was primarily from Germany and Ireland.
 The Irish immigrants settled in Minnesota as early as 1851, escaping from the Great Famine of Ireland.
 Most settlers moved to farming areas in the central and southern regions of the state.
 Germans composed the largest immigrant group to Minnesota.
 When World War I started, 70% of the population was either foreign-born or had at least one parent born outside the United States.
 Of that number, more than one fourth were Germans.
 New Ulm, Saint Cloud, and Shakopee were particular centers of German immigration.
 Scandinavians from Norway, Sweden, and Denmark, as well as immigrants from the Nordic country of Finland soon followed, but they tended to settle in distinctive communities of Norwegian, Swedish, Danish, and Finnish groups instead of common Scandinavian or Nordic communities.